-EPIC has a particular interest in this case because it is one of the first data breach cases to be considered following the Supreme Court's decision in Spokeo v.
+EPIC has a particular interest in this case because it is one of the first data breach cases to be considered at the appellate level following the Supreme Court's decision in Spokeo v.
 Robins, 136 S. Ct.
 1540 (2016).
 Given the growing risk to American consumers of data breach, identity theft, and financial fraud, EPIC has a strong interest in defending the ability of consumers to seek legal redress.
-If a company fails to comply with its obligation to safeguard personal data that it chooses to possess, consumers should be able to bring lawsuits to hold it accountable.
-Requiring consumers to also demonstrate consequential harm is not only a fundamental misunderstanding of the Spokeo decision, it runs contrary to decades of well-established precedent.
+If a company fails to comply with its obligation to safeguard personal data that it chooses to collect and store, consumers should be able to seek redress.
+Requiring consumers to demonstrate consequential harm to establish standing is not only a fundamental misunderstanding of Spokeo, it runs contrary to decades of wellestablished precedent.

-1 In accordance with Rule 29, the undersigned states that no monetary contributions were made for the preparation or submission of this brief, and counsel for a party did not author this brief, in whole or in part.
+2 In accordance with Rule 29, the undersigned states that no monetary contributions were made for the preparation or submission of this brief, and counsel for a party did not author this brief, in whole or in part.